- Exfoliating face washes combine cleansing action with gentle exfoliation.

 Finding the right product when you have sensitive skin may require some trial and error to determine what kind of exfoliation your skin can best tolerate.

-If your skin is sensitive to AHAs, try a product containing lactic acid or papaya extract, both of which provide very mild exfoliation.
+If your skin is sensitive to AHAs, consider a product containing lactic acid or papaya extract, both of which provide very mild exfoliating effects.

-If chemical exfoliants do not work for your skin, you can try a product that only contains a gentle physical exfoliant such as jojoba pearls.
-Avoid rough particles such as sugar or crushed nutshells.
+If chemical exfoliants are not effective, you can choose a product that only contains a gentle physical exfoliant such as jojoba pearls.
+Avoid rough particles such as sugar or crushed nut shells.

-Additionally, always choose products that are fragrance-free, paraben-free and hypoallergenic to minimize the risk of irritation.
+Additionally, always choose products that are fragrance- and paraben-free, and hypoallergenic to minimize the risk of irritation.

 Best Way to Use an Exfoliating Face Wash

-An exfoliating facial cleanser can be used once or twice a day, depending on your skin’s tolerance.
-People with dry or sensitive skin may wish to use it only once.
+An exfoliating facial cleanser can be used daily as part of a simple, effective skin care routine.
+People with dry or sensitive skin may wish to use it once per day; oily skin twice a day.

-- In the evening, cleanse your skin with the face wash.
+- In the evening, cleanse your skin with the exfoliating face wash

-- In the morning, cleanse again if your skin feels greasy or simply splash water on your face.
-Apply a daytime moisturizer containing at least 30 SPF.
+- In the morning, cleanse again if your skin feels greasy or simply splash water on your face if it is dry

 DIY Exfoliating Face Wash